 Britain’s American colonies broke with the mother country in 1776 and were recognized as the United States of America’s new nation following the Treaty of Paris in 1783.
 During the 19th and 20th centuries, 37 new states added to the original 13 as the nation expanded across the North American continent and acquired several overseas possessions.
 The two most traumatic experiences in the nation’s history were the Civil War (1861-1865), in which a northern Union of states defeated a secessionist Confederacy of 11 southern slave states, and the Great Depression of the 1930s, an economic downturn during which about a quarter of the labor force lost its jobs.
 Buoyed by victories in World Wars I and II and the end of the Cold War in 1991, the US remains the world’s most powerful nation-state.
 Since World War II, the economy has achieved relatively steady growth, low unemployment and inflation, and rapid technological advances.

 United States (USA)’s names conventional long form: the United States of America, traditional short form: United States abbreviation: US or USA, etymology: America is derived from Amerigo VESPUCCI (1454-1512), Italian explorer, navigator, and cartographer.
-America derived from that of Amerigo VESPUCCI (1454-1512) – Italian explorer, navigator, and cartographer – using the Latin form of his name, Americus, feminized to America.
+America derived from Amerigo VESPUCCI (1454-1512) – Italian explorer, navigator, and cartographer – using the Latin form of his name, Americus, feminized to America.

 United States (USA)’s terrain is typically vast central plain, mountains in the west, hills and low mountains in the east; rugged mountains and broad river valleys in Alaska; rugged, volcanic topography in Hawaii.
 The country’s mean elevation: 760 m, elevation extremes; lowest point: Death Valley -86 m, highest point: Denali (Mount McKinley) 6,190 m.